Cartwheels Family Hub - Haverhill

 When it is time for your child to start attending nursery or school, we can support you through the transition period as we know this can be both challenging and an emotional time.
 Together, we can develop a transition passport which will help ensure that there is a smooth transition for you and your child.

-What arrangements are in place to ensure that Haverhill Children’s Centres are accessible for children and families with special educational needs and/or disability?
+What arrangements are in place to ensure that we are accessible for children and families with special educational needs and/or disability?

 At On-Track the playroom is accessible via two slopes leading to a standard width door entrance, from which there is a shallow slope to the play area.

-Within the centres we have accessible toilets with baby change facilities which include emergency alarms.
+Within the hubs we have accessible toilets with baby change facilities which include emergency alarms.
 All the rooms at both centres have a mix of non-slip flooring and carpeted areas.

 The furniture within both centres is entirely moveable and adaptable allowing us the flexibility of creating and moving spaces if required.
 All resources and equipment are displayed at child-height and are fully accessible, allowing children to make independent choices about their play.